tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 ⸻

 It was my first time in her office.
 We normally met at either the new home or at local coffee shops around the area.
 My agent herself was also a bit odd, but I couldn’t really place why.
-Although it didn’t matter to me, she was quite old, maybe in her late 60s to early 70s if I had to guess.
+At first I thought it was due to the age difference, she was quite old and a bit eccentric, maybe in her late 60s to early 70s if I had to guess.

-I had gotten her contact information from a now ex-coworker.
+I had found out about her firm from a now ex-coworker.
 We weren’t close, but she was subject to my complaints over my roommates, landlord, and horrible apartment complex I’d been living in since I graduated eight years ago.
-A few months back, after the third microwave fire that week, she turned to me in our office and asked why I hadn’t “just” moved out yet.
+A few months back, after the third apartment microwave fire that week, she turned to me in our office and asked why I hadn’t “just” moved out yet.
 I didn’t really have an answer other than the standard: I had some money saved, but not enough for anything nice.

 She told me she knew of a friend of a friend who had gone through a real estate agency working on foreclosed homes at a steal.
 My interest was immediately piqued.